The department has developed a range of industry roadmaps and strategies as part of the Queensland Jobs Fund.

 The Queensland Advanced Manufacturing 10-Year Roadmap and Action Plan focuses on supporting Queensland manufacturers to transition to advanced manufacturing while ensuring Queensland's manufacturing sector continues to remain globally competitive and innovative, with the agility to respond to emerging opportunities across local and global value chains.

-The Department of State Development is collaborating with industry, key stakeholders and the Australian Government on a Queensland Aerospace 10-Year Roadmap and Action Plan to accelerate the pace of growth and assist the sector to grasp opportunities and create high-paid, sustainable jobs.
+The department is collaborating with industry, key stakeholders and the Australian Government to strengthen the Queensland Aerospace 10-Year Roadmap and Action Plan to accelerate the pace of growth and assist the sector to grasp opportunities and create high-paid, sustainable jobs.

 The industrial biotechnology and bioproducts sector, known collectively as ‘biofutures’, focuses on the development and manufacturing of products from sustainable organic and/or waste resources, rather than fossil fuels.
 It encompasses a spectrum of innovative scientific and industrial technologies designed to convert sustainable feedstocks or waste into a diverse range of bioproducts.